 Request for prearranged absences may be approved, at the discretion of the Headmaster.
 Students may be excused for a total of not more than 5 days for such absences.

-- Students are permitted to be excused from school for dental and doctor appointments, eye examinations, and related appointments if a note signed by the parent is first presented to the homeroom teacher or the Headmaster.
+- Students may be excused from school for medical and dental appointments if a note signed by the parent is first given to the homeroom teacher or Headmaster.

 - While school is in session, no student may leave the building/school property, without permission of the homeroom teacher/Headmaster.